-Craving an authentic Mexican meal, but want to make it vegan-friendly?
-Try these Easy Vegan Green Enchiladas with tomatillo sauce that will blow you away with their magnificent taste.
+Craving an authentic Mexican meal?
+Try these Easy Vegan Green Enchiladas with tomatillo sauce that will blow you away with their magnificent taste and how easy they are to make.

 - Salsa Verde.
 Use your favorite tomatillo vegan-friendly brand of salsa verde or make it at home.